astramieri/aws-cloud-practitioner/docs/monitoring/cloudwatch.md

 - Alarms are use to trigger notifications for any metric
 - Once a metric goes above a threshold we can have an **action**
     - Auto Scaling: increase or decrease EC2 instance
-    - EC2 Actions: stop, terminate, reboo or recover and EC2 instance
+    - EC2 Actions: stop, terminate, reboot or recover and EC2 instance
     - SNS notifications: send a notification into a SNS topic
-- Various options (samplic, percentage, max, min, etc.)
+- Various options (ercentage, max, min, etc.)
 - Can choose the period on which to evaluate an alarm
 - Alarm States:
     - **OK**: everything is good